jmreddy2106/Terraform-aws-localstack/README.md

     - `aws --endpoint-url http://localhost:4566 ec2 describe-subnets`

-#### Multiple environments like dev and pre-prod/prod with different .tfvars.
+### Multiple environments like dev and pre-prod/prod with different .tfvars.

-Terraform has to generate multiple .tfstate files.
+Terraform has to generate multiple `.tfstate` files.
 To accomplish this by using terraform workspaces.
+- `terraform workspace list`
 - `terraform workspace show`

 To create different environments that creates `terraform.tfstate.d` folder
 - `terraform workspace new dev`
 - `terraform workspace new prod`